top of page

-Trinity (Father, Son, Holy Spirit) and Divine Council
+Trinity (Father, Son, Holy Spirit) & Divine Council

 Perspectives of the Trinity and the Divine Council are not intended to be limited in this space to Dr. Michael Heiser's explanations, but it is a good place to start.
 Other voices will be added to this discussion over time.